Hurrinade/authentication-flows/README.md

 # Project description

 This is a full-stack authentication demonstration project built with modern web technologies.
 The application showcases both stateless (JWT-based) and stateful (session-based) authentication patterns, providing developers with practical examples of different authentication strategies.
+Also it uses secure way of storing passwords with salt and hash.

 # 🚧 STILL IN WORK

 - whole frontend
 - authentications
+  - statefull (simple and with refresh token)
+  - stateless with session
 - final prisma models
 - production build and dockerization